-Some people are scared of Linux because the error messages it produces seem to imply the coming of the apocalypse.
+Some people are scared of Linux because the error messages it

 You shouldn't need to be a Linux expert to get your machine to boot, or a programmer to play a movie file.
 Yet it's this level of expertise that most error messages seem to assume of their users.
 We want to demystify these common errors, and provide solutions that should help ordinary Linux users side-step the problem and get their machine back on track.
 We've chosen areas we think are the most problematic.
 These include booting problems, general software usage, the filesystem, networking and distro installation.